SHAYS REBELLION

 "New Evolution is classic power trio stuff - guitar driven, hooky and capable of whisper-to-a-scream intensity." - New Times, San Luis Obispo

 This album was going to be picked up in 1996 by a major label but some stupid shenanigans got the contracts torn up.
 I thought I'd hit a home run the first time out!
 So instead, I picked this up for Shays Rebellion two years later.
 This was the band's first full-length release after the popular "green" tape.
 It was 24-track analog.
 It had some crazy ideas - like on some songs we miked the guitar amp through a piano with the pedals taped down, which gave some bottom ring to Beaux Davis' telecaster/matchless setup.
 On the bridge of New Evolution there are four guitar parts in all going off at once, kind of like an exploding supernova, which was pretty cool.
 By contast, Castaway Pilgrim, was pretty much the three of them on one take.
 The only overdubs are the vocal and a couple harmonics in the guitar solo.
-It's just one guitar!
-The effects were just part of Beaux's sound.
+It's just one guitar.
+All the effects were just part of Beaux's sound.
 The challenge was mixing in the right amount of feedback with his clean signal.

 CAPE COD UNDERGROUND EXPERIENCE